top of page

 because they are tired.

-Not just a little tired,
+Not a little tired,

 but deeply tired.

-Tired in the heart.
+Tired in the heart,

-Tired in the head.
+tired in the mind,

-Tired in the bones.
+tired in the bones.

 Modern life has left its marks:

-a body that constantly had to function,
+a body that was constantly forced to function,

-a soul that could barely breathe anymore.
+a soul that could barely breathe.

 Eden is not the place